| Kingslee MacLean-Davies, 21, hammers a football

 doing it, especially having ownership of your own product and culture.

-This a way of saying that unlike the megalomaniac tyros of hip
+And inspiring other people like I've been inspired' This a way of saying that unlike the megalomaniac tyros of hip

 hop’s increasingly self-centred elite, Akala isn't just in